By David Young and Michelle Devane, PA

 “I know that we all long for a sustainable return to more normal times and vaccination offers the best hope for this.
 Uptake is very encouraging, and I’m pleased that we are moving so quickly through the cohorts.

-While the latest easing of restrictions has been widely welcomed, a number of bars have said they will not be able to reopen after being told their outdoor areas do not conform to requirements.
+While the latest easing of restrictions has been widely welcomed, a number of bars said they would not be able to reopen after being told their outdoor areas do not conform to requirements.

 Many bar owners say their outdoor areas, now judged to be too enclosed, have not changed from what was permitted to open following the easing of the first lockdown last year.

-Outdoor premises should not be more than 50% enclosed, according to health guidance.
+Outdoor premises should not be more than 50 per cent enclosed, according to health guidance.

 Hospitality Ulster said there was “chaos” over the implementation of the rules and many venues had been told their outdoor seating areas did not adhere to guidelines from the Executive.

-The Executive insisted on Thursday there had been “no change” around rules for outdoor hospitality venues and the “definition of indoor and outdoor areas which applied last year” still applied.
+The Executive has insisted there has been “no change” around rules for outdoor hospitality venues and the “definition of indoor and outdoor areas which applied last year” still applied.

 Local councils are inspecting hospitality premises in their respective areas.